Landsmanadav/final-project-react-node-sql/README.md

-# Nadav Landesman Final React&Node&SQL Project
+# Nadav Landesman Final React & Node & SQL Project
 ### John Bryce Training
 Our project was to build a website that shows data on vacations